gmac/constellation-js/README.md

 **grid.findPathWithFewestNodes** `grid.findPathWithFewestNodes( startId, goalId );`
 Convenience method for running `grid.findPath` configured to find a path to goal using the fewest node connections rather than the shortest distance.

+**grid.snapPointToGrid**
+Snaps the provided point P to the nearest position among all line connections within the node grid.

+**grid.getNearestNodeToPoint**
+Finds the closest grid node to the specified point position.

+**grid.getNearestNodeToNode**
+Finds the next closest grid node to the specified node id.

+**grid.hitTestPointInPolygons**
+Returns true if the provided point P intersects any Polygons within the grid.

+**grid.getPolygonHitsForPoint**
+Tests a Point for intersections with all Polygons in the grid, and returns their ids.

+**grid.getNodesInPolygon**
+Tests a Polygon for intersections with all nodes in the grid, and returns their ids.

+**grid.getNodesInRect**
+Tests a Rect for intersections with all nodes in the grid, and returns their ids.

 ## Const.utils

 Constellation includes implementations of several common collection management functions for working with arrays and objects.
 These are very similar to Underscore.js methods, although their implementations may vary.